 Also known as the stagecoach-style window treatment, the tie-up shade is basically fabric hanging flat from a rod.
 Instead of using a roller or cords, the shades are simply rolled manually to the preferred height and fastened with ribbons or cords.

 Adjusting the shade requires rolling or unrolling it while tying or untying the ribbons every time which can be inconvenient at times.
-However, a notable feature of tie-up shades is they are excellent for showing off a large-scale pattern since so much of the fabric is visible.
+However, a notable feature of tie-ups is they are excellent for showing off a large-scale pattern since so much of the fabric is visible.

 Furthermore, the scallop look at the bottom adds a beautiful design element that gives many decorating styles glamorous, formal, or traditional looks.